-- Residential Use Shall not exceed a density of 15.024 units per acre.
-Residential use shall not be permitted in the Coastal Storm Area. - Residential Equivalent Use Shall not exceed a density of 50 beds per acre.
-Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 24 units per acre. - Transient Accommodation Use Shall not exceed: (1) forty (40) units per acre; or (2) in the alternative, if designated on the Zoning Atlas with the Transient Accommodation Use Overlay, the following density and intensity standards shall apply to permanent transient accommodation uses, subject to a project meeting the requirements of the Pinellas County Land Development Code pertaining to the Transient Accommodation Use Overlay (which include execution of a development agreement): sixty (60) units per acre; a floor area ratio (FAR) of 1.2; and an impervious surface ratio (ISR) of 0.90. - Nonresidential Use Except as provided for in the above standards for transient accommodation use, shall not exceed a floor area ratio (FAR) of 0.55; and shall not exceed a maximum impervious surface ratio (ISR) of 0.90. - When located within a Target Employment Center Shall not exceed an FAR of 1.1 for Manufacturing, Office and Research/Development uses. - Mixed Use Shall not exceed, in combination, the respective number of units per acre and floor area ratio permitted, when allocated in their respective proportion to the total lot area. - See 'Additional Standards' section of this table- these Category Descriptions and Rules-.
+- Residential Use Shall not exceed a density of 24 units per acre.
+Residential use shall not be permitted in the Coastal Storm Area. - Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 24 units per acre. - Transient Accommodation Use Shall not exceed: (1) forty (40) units per acre; or (2) in the alternative, if designated on the Zoning Atlas with the Transient Accommodation Use Overlay, the following density and intensity standards shall apply to permanent transient accommodation uses, subject to a project meeting the requirements of the Pinellas County Land Development Code pertaining to the Transient Accommodation Use Overlay (which include execution of a development agreement): sixty (60) units per acre; a floor area ratio (FAR) of 1.2; and an impervious surface ratio (ISR) of 0.90. - Nonresidential Use Except as provided for in the above standards for transient accommodation use, shall not exceed a floor area ratio (FAR) of 0.55; and shall not exceed a maximum impervious surface ratio (ISR) of 0.90. - When located within a Target Employment Center Shall not exceed an FAR of 1.1 for Manufacturing, Office and Research/Development uses. - Mixed Use Shall not exceed, in combination, the respective number of units per acre and floor area ratio permitted, when allocated in their respective proportion to the total lot area. - See 'Additional Standards' section of these Category Descriptions and Rules.